-Obviously, whether a particular law or governmental action has a rational basis is a matter for judgment rather than a precise standard.
-As examples, the courts have upheld laws imposing stricter procedural requirements on persons suing governmental bodies than on those suing private persons; distinguishing in medical licensing between physicians trained in the U.S. and those trained elsewhere; setting strict time limits on bringing suits for medical malpractice but not on other kinds of suits; and allowing the Chicago Park District to charge non-residents of Chicago higher mooring fees than residents.

-On the other hand, the Illinois Supreme Court has struck down a statute of limitations that applied different standards to residents and nonresidents of the state; and a bail law providing that indigent defendants who had posted bail could have their bail money confiscated to pay the public defender, but not requiring indigent defendants who did not post bail to pay public defender fees.
-These laws failed the "rational basis" standard since there was little difference between the two classes of persons involved in each situation, and little reason for treating them differently.
+Obviously, whether a particular law or governmental action has a rational basis is a matter for judgment rather than a precise standard.12 As examples, the courts have upheld laws imposing stricter procedural requirements on persons suing governmental bodies than on those suing private persons;13 distinguishing in medical licensing between physicians trained in the U.S. and those trained elsewhere;14 setting strict time limits on bringing suits for medical malpractice but not on other kinds of suits;15 and allowing the Chicago Park District to charge non-residents of Chicago higher mooring fees than residents.16 that indigent defendants who had posted bail could have their bail money confiscated to pay the public defender, but not requiring indigent defendants who did not post bail to pay public defender fees.18 These laws failed the "rational basis" standard since there was little difference between the two classes of persons involved in each situation, and little reason for treating them differently.